USDA-SCINet/scinet-site/sn_collections/_events/2025-06-11-Snakemake.md

 ### Additional rule components
 #### Conda
-Snakemake can execute rules in specified conda environments.
+Snakemake can execute rules in specified Conda environments.
 The environments should be specified for each rule in the optional "conda:" header.

 `conda:"env/snk_mk_conda_env.yml",`

-In this tuturial project only one conda environment is used, but as many as needed can be used.
-Snakemake expects the Conda environment YAML to be found in the workflow/env folder.
-In order to execute jobs on the cluster, the envrioment that you run snakemake from requires the snakemake snakemake-executor-plugin-cluster-generic from line 16.
+In this tuturial project, only one Conda environment is used, but as many as needed can be used.
+Snakemake expects the Conda environment YAML file to be found in the `workflow/env` folder.
+In order to execute jobs on the cluster, the environment that you run snakemake from requires the snakemake snakemake-executor-plugin-cluster-generic from line 17.

 {:.copy-code}
 ```bash
 cat workflow/env/snk_mk_conda_env.yml
 ```

-This file holds the conda env that you loaded in [Tutorial Setup Instructions](#tutorial-setup-instructions).
+This file holds the Conda environment that you loaded in [Tutorial Setup Instructions](#tutorial-setup-instructions).
 There are comments at the top and bottom of this file to help you install it when you need to set up your own projects.

 #### Resources
-Default resources are allocated in workflow/config/config.yaml, but for a given rule, these resources can modified for individual rules with a resources block.
+Default resources are allocated in `workflow/config/config.yaml`, but for a given rule, these resources can be modified for individual rules with a "resources" block.
 In the example below, a custom runtime and memory allotment would be requested when this rule is submitted to Slurm.
-This can be seen in rule rf_test_dataset from the Snakefile, for example.
-If this is not specified then the defaule resources are requested.
+This can be seen in **rule rf_test_dataset** from the Snakefile, for example.
+If this is not specified then the default resources are requested.

 ```
 	resources: